-Normally, we begin pruning trees and shrubs in late November or early December, just after the first frost.
-But in years with abnormal weather, your landscape may experience greater mortality than in previous years and you may want to begin pruning earlier.
+Normally we begin pruning trees and shrubs in late November or early December, just after the first frost.
+But in hot and dry summers, your landscape may have experienced more mortality than in previous years and you may want to begin pruning earlier this year.

 Always begin with a plan.
 Start with plants that have dead branches.
 Look at the buds and the bark.
 Dead branches will not have any full buds at the tips or will have loose or sunken bark.
 If these are not readily apparent, scratch the bark with your fingernail or pocket knife.
 A living branch will be green beneath the bark.
 A dead one will not.

 It's always important to remove the entire dead or infested branch.
-Leaving a stub does not benefit the tree.
-Prune it back to a main trunk or major branch of equal or larger size.
-Of course, topping (pdf) — or removing all the branches until you’re left with several big stubs – is always discouraged for both trees and shrubs.
+Prune it back to a main trunk, or major branch of equal or larger size.
+Of course, topping – or removing all the branches until you are left with several big stubs – is always discouraged for both trees and shrubs.

 Finally, for shrubs and perennials, a very light reduction of the green top foliage and thinning of the interior branches will maintain the balance of shoots to roots.
 And, this will induce vigorous new growth next spring to help produce new roots.
-Prune no more than 20 percent of the entire green plant at this time.
-Flowering perennials can be pruned to nearly the ground during the first week of March.
+Prune no more than 20 percent of the entire green plant.